Dog Friendly Ottawa Tulip Festival Walking Tour!

 During World War II, Canada provided safe haven to the Dutch royal family, sheltering them from the three year Nazi occupation of the Netherlands.
 During their time in Canada, the Dutch princess (who later became Queen Juliana) gave birth to a daughter.
 In order that the new princess would inherit only Dutch citizenship – and thus be in succession for the crown – the maternity ward of the Ottawa Civic Hospital was declared to be international territory at the time of Princess Margriet’s birth.

 When the Dutch family returned to the Netherlands in 1945, they sent 100,000 tulip bulbs to Ottawa in thanks and promised to send 10,000 more bulbs each year in perpetuity.
-And thus began Ottawa’s love affair with tulips and the annual Tulip Festival.
-(I hear that next year, a huge statue of the Queen with the baby Princess sitting on a massive tulip will be unveiled during the Tulip Festival at the War Museum!)
+And thus began Ottawa’s love affair with tulips and the annual Tulip Festival (A statue of the Queen with the baby Princess in her arms sitting on a massive tulip was unveiled during the Tulip Festival of 2015 at the new Congress Centre).

 The most impressive tulip beds are found at Commissioners Park, where the National Capital Commission (NCC) plants 300,000 bulbs of 60 different varieties in 30 different beds.
 What a riot of colour and beauty that is every year!